fabean/flexbox-grid/readme.md

 * `$lg`: 1200px
 * `$xl`: 1440px
 * `$jumbo`: 1920px
+* `
+$breakpoints: (
+  default: $default,
+  sm: $sm,
+  md: $md,
+  lg: $lg,
+  xl: $xl,
+  jumbo: $jumbo
+);
+`

 These can be overridden in your own project as long as you match the variable names.
+If you drop breakpoints from the `$breakpoints` sass map it will change the amount of breakpoints the Grid has, this will greatly reduce the amount of CSS the Grid uses.

 Example:
 `md-flex-dir-colmn`, `lg-flex-2-3`